kyle-go/xmr-Miner/README.md

 # xmr-Miner
-Demo of  xmr miner for windows-x64 with VS2017
+Demo of xmr miner for Windows x64 with VS2017.

 Depends:
 	libuv